grandtree/grandtree.github.io/_posts/2025-05-13-get-self-signed-root-certificate.md

 tags: Network Security
 ---

-It is common that in daily work of a devloper we encounter internal web server using self signed certificate, because our web browser and OS used don't accept it for obvious reason, we have to do one more two clicks to accept the risk or tell script code to ignore certificate check.
-One soltuion is that we broadcast the root certificate (of course the public one) used to sign these certificates, but in fact there is no need for this, according to the implementation of PKI, a full chain of certificates involved in signing are sent from server, we only need to get the root with some tools.
+Dealing with internal web servers that use self-signed certificates is a common challenge for developers.
+Because these certificates are not trusted by default, users are forced to accept security risks or disable crucial certificate checks.
+The good news is, there is a solution: obtain the public one of root certificate used to sign the server certificates.
+Since the server sends the full certificate chain according to PKI, the root can be extracted with the right tools.
 In this article, I will show how-to with 2 tools.

 In the examples above, I am using one web server of mine (https://vultr.quyi.buzz:2320) and 2 certificates: